2024–25 Bulgarian Women's Basketball Championship

 The 2024–25 Bulgarian Women's Basketball Championship is the 80th season of the top division women's basketball league in Bulgaria since its establishment in 1945.
 It starts in October 2024 with the first round of the regular season and ends in April 2025.

 Beroe Stara Zagora are the defending champions.

 Montana 2003 won their fourth title after beating Beroe Stara Zagora in the final.

 Format

 In the first round, each team plays each other twice.
 The top three progress to the winners stage while the bottom three advance to the losers stage.
-In the winners stage, teams play each other four times amd every team makes the play offs.
+In the winners stage, teams play each other four times and every team makes the play offs.
 In the losers stage, teams play each other two times and only the fourth place team advances to the semifinals.
 The semifinals are played as a best of three series while the final is played as a best of five series.